AtanasVihrogonov/VStore/README.md

 # VStore

-I design and develop a fully-function website using Vanilla JavaScript, HTML5 and CSS3 in frontend and Node and MongoDB in backend.
+I design and develop a fully-function website using Vanilla JavaScript, HTML5 and CSS3 in frontend and Node and MongoDB in the backend.

 Also deploy on cloud server Heroku and connect it to payment gateways PayPal.

+The website was created by me only a part of my learning process.

 ## Tehnologies
 > Project is created with: